Austini96/all-time-spotify-wrapped/README.md

 # All-Time Spotify Wrapped

+## Update Notes

+### 2025-10-21
+- **DuckDB + OpenLineage**: Updated automation of emitting column-level lineage to Marquez during dbt execution by using `openlineage-dbt` package and `dbt-ol run` to run the model instead of `dbt run`
+- **DuckDB + Metabase**: Metabase is now connecting directly to DuckDB using the [DuckDB driver](https://github.com/motherduckdb/metabase_duckdb_driver), eliminating the unnecessary work for PostgreSQL sync, thus simplifying the architecture.

+## Overview
 A comprehensive data pipeline that extracts, transforms, and visualizes a user's complete Spotify listening history using modern data engineering tools and practices.

 ## Reference